polymode/poly-noweb/README.md

   2. short mode name preceded by a period (e.g. `<<name.bash>>=`)
   3. extension of the file name is looked in `auto-mode-alist` (e.g. `<<name.cpp>>=`)
   4. local value of `noweb-code-mode` (for compatibility with the original noweb-mode)
-  5. local value of `poly-inner-mode`
+  5. local value of `poly-default-inner-mode`
   6. fallback on `poly-fallback-mode`

 [polymode]: https://polymode.github.io/